apiengine/apiengine-client/legal/money.md

 _Anything else?_

-We want to deliver you a fast, reliable and relevant service.
+We want to deliver you a fast, reliable and stonkin' service.

 We have the skills and people to do it.

-Money enables us to focus on this.
+Sorting the money enables us to focus on this.